KG4FD/Congrat/data/readme.md

-The four datasets used in this paper can be downloaded from：
+You can access the four datasets used in this article through the following websites：

 COVID-19:
 https://github.com/parthpatwa/covid19-fake-news-dectection